Seattle teen, Bella Steedly, shares a 48-hour look into her life and the causes that inspire her.

 This project began my journey and sparked my passion to find the root cause of, and eventually end, homelessness.
 I started LUMOS, a business with a one-for-one model: I sell handmade items and donate a basic necessity to a homeless person for every product I sell.
 Since starting the business last summer, I’ve been working with local tent cities and Seattle’s Union Gospel mission.
-So far, I have sold homemade paper straw lanterns, which turn into a flashlight donation, as well as hand embroidered tote bags, that help fund sleeping bag for homeless people.
+So far, I have sold homemade paper straw lanterns, which turn into a flashlight donation, as well as hand-embroidered tote bags that help fund sleeping bags for homeless people.
 In the future, I want to add more items and expand my business!

 I have loved learning all about the challenges of starting and running my own non-profit business; below is a look at 48 hours in my life.

 I wake up and work on homework for a bit.
 Then I calculate how long it takes to make a paper straw lantern and tote bag for my business, so that I can start to figure out timing for the next item I will launch through LUMOS.
 I have sold 54 paper straw lanterns and 11 tote bags.

 I chat with my mom over lunch about new products I could get up and running on my website.
 I think about selling handmade friendship bracelets that provide homeless people with batteries.
 I do some research; batteries are super important to the homeless population due to the product’s short lifespan.
 This might be a way to get a lower priced item onto my website in order to appeal to more people and price points.
 I have to wrap up my research because I’m heading out to a movie with my family.
 Maybe I will try and make a sample bracelet tonight to test it out.